 Finished Goods: Generally speaking, the transaction must involve finished and unmodified goods.
 For example, you might purchase dresses and sell them to a retailer.
 However, you can’t purchase materials to make dresses for a retailer.

-Customer Credit: Because the customer will ultimately be the one making invoice payments, the PO financing company will want to examine their creditworthiness before approving your funding.
+Customer Credit: Because it is a customer order and the customer will ultimately be the one making invoice payments, the PO financing company will want to examine their creditworthiness before approving your funding.

 Supplier Reputation: PO financing companies will only pay vendors if they appear to be capable of fulfilling the order and are financially strong.
 If the supplier requires prepayment, has a history of failing to deliver, or sets off other alarm bells, you aren’t likely to qualify.

 Terms of Sale: Most lenders will only finance deals starting at $100,000 with a 20-30 percent profit margin.
 They also prefer that you have worked with both parties before and have completed a transaction for the same product at least once before.
-Lastly, your agreement will usually have to stipulate that the order cannot be canceled.
+Lastly, your agreement will usually have to stipulate that you cannot cancel the order.

 When to Choose Purchase Order Funding